Hamm-J/Reddit-Top-Posts-Heatmap/README.md

 ## Description

-Quickly find the best time and day of week to post on your favorite subreddit [right now!](https://reddit-top-posts-heatmap.netlify.app/)
+Quickly find the best time and day of week to post on your favorite subreddit [right now](https://reddit-top-posts-heatmap.netlify.app/), and increase your engagement and impact in seconds!

 ### How To Use